Exhaustive goodness-of-fit via smoothed inference and graphics: Discussion

 All the tools presented in the first five sections of the manuscript are combined in Algorithm 3.
 Specifically, in this Algorithm we also implement extensions to situations where the postulated model depends on nuisance parameters or a model selection procedure is performed, as described in Section \ref{extensions}.
 The latter aspect, in particular, poses a substantial challenge in deriving the asymptotic distribution of the estimator $\widehat{d}_m$.
 Hence the usefulness and the need for efficient simulation procedures.

 Finally, to illustrate the applicability of the methods proposed in practical settings, we analyze COVID-19 hospitalization data.
 We show that our approach correctly recovers the underlying distribution of the time (in days) from onset of symptoms to hospitalization of COVID-19 patients.
-Ultimately, the latter is shown to be a ZINB, therefore, although our procedure does not directly allow us to integrate the information carried by possible covariates, one can proceed with the ZINB regression \citep[e.g.,][Ch.11]{hilbe}.
+Ultimately, the latter is shown to be a ZINB.